se-edu/learningresources/contents/data/sql/SQL.md

 #### Breaking down the clauses

-Let's understand what the above query means by using an example to make it more concrete.
+Let's understand what the above query does by using an example to make it more concrete.

-Suppose have the data table `Students` shown here.
+Suppose we have the data table `Students` shown here.
 We want to get a list of CS courses that have more than 1 student.
 The output should display the Course name and number of students, and should be sorted by increasing number of students.

 | ID | Name  | Course |
 | -- | ----- | ------ |